 The Jeanette Lipman Children's Defense Clinic

-The Jeanette Lipman Children's Defense Clinic is a litigation-oriented clinic that focuses primarily on the needs of indigent children who are before the court on delinquency or immigration matters and post-conviction challenges for individuals originally sentenced to prison when they were minors.
-In her more than 20 years of criminal practice, Clinical Professor and Director, Julie McConnell, has served as both a prosecutor and a public defender.
-Additionally, she serves as an expert for the Institute for Justice and Rule of Law in Valetta, Malta and is a frequent CLE speaker across the country.
-She often involves students in projects related to that work.
+The Jeanette Lipman Children's Defense Clinic is a litigation-oriented program that focuses primarily on the needs of disadvantaged children before the court on delinquency or immigration matters and post-conviction challenges for individuals initially sentenced to prison when they were minors.
+In more than 25 years of criminal practice, Clinical Professor and Director, Julie McConnell, has served as a prosecutor and a public defender.
+Additionally, she has served as an expert for the Institute for Justice and Rule of Law in Valetta, Malta, and is a frequent CLE speaker nationwide.
+She often involves students in projects related to this work.

-In Clinic cases, she guides students through the process of providing pro bono holistic client-centered representation to clients, who in many cases, would otherwise be unrepresented.
-Clinic students will handle a variety of matters, including: conducting trials for youth accused of delinquency offenses; serving as guardians ad litem on cases involving abuse and neglect, foster care, or education issues; representing defendants in post-conviction sentencing challenges; and handling special immigrant juvenile status (SIJS) petitions in juvenile and domestic relations court.
+In clinic cases, she guides students through providing pro bono holistic client-centered representation to clients who, in many cases, would otherwise be unrepresented.
+Clinic students will handle a variety of matters, including conducting trials for youth accused of delinquency offenses; serving as guardians ad litem on cases involving abuse and neglect, foster care, or education issues; representing defendants in post-conviction sentencing challenges; and handling special immigrant juvenile status (SIJS) petitions in juvenile and domestic relations court.

-The clinic is open to second- and third-year students, although students must have their third-year practice certificates in order to appear in court.
-The preferred prerequisites for the course, which can be taken simultaneously, are Family Law & Procedure, Evidence, and Professional Responsibility.
+The clinic is open to second and third-year students.
+Although they must have their third-year practice certificates to appear in court, the clinic offers multiple opportunities for students to engage in oral advocacy for clients.
+The preferred prerequisites for the course, which can be taken simultaneously, are Children and the Law or Family Law & Procedure, Evidence, and Professional Responsibility.

-In the clinic, you will focus on courtroom litigation/advocacy; interviewing/counseling; negotiations; research/writing; motions practice, the Rules of Evidence; mitigation; case and sentencing investigation; trauma-informed advocacy; and practice management.
-Students will hone their skills by conducting numerous hearings throughout the semester in court, before the school board, or the Parole Board.
-Some of these out-of-court hearings can be handled by second-year students.
+In the clinic, you will focus on courtroom litigation and advocacy, interviewing and counseling, negotiations, research and writing, motions practice, the Rules of Evidence, mitigation, case and sentencing investigation, trauma-informed advocacy, and practice management.
+Students will hone their skills by conducting numerous hearings throughout the semester in court, before the school board, or before the Parole Board.
+Second-year students can handle some of these out-of-court hearings.

 Overall Goals of the Jeanette Lipman Children’s Defense Clinic

-The Clinic is a six-credit hour, graded course that will provide students with meaningful hands-on legal experience under the professor’s supervision.
+The Clinic is a six-credit hour, graded course providing students with meaningful hands-on legal experience under the professor’s supervision.
 In the Clinic, you will always have the support needed to guarantee we provide our clients with the highest quality client-centered representation possible.
 You may serve clients in the following capacities:

 1. As defense counsel in youth delinquency or Child In Need of Services (CHINS) cases.